Updated: 21/07/21 | July 21st, 2021

 Dominican Republic Haiti Border: (From Haiti) Know Before You Go

 Looking for information on how to travel to the Dominican Republic Haiti border, from the Haiti side?

 Stumped with the lack of information on how to do so?

 Let me level with you here…

 After crossing the border to Haiti, I went back a week or so later to the Dominican Republic overland.
-I remember it being a lot harder (think about it, if you were Haitian you would probably want to get to DR as an immigrant for a better life, so the Dominican Republic purposefully made it more difficult).
+I remember it being a lot harder (think about it, if you were Haitian you would probably want to get to DR as an immigrant for a better life, I sure as hell would).